MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 Viva Connections is composed of three primary components - the feed, the dashboard, and resources.

 > [!NOTE]
->
-> - Components are expected to display slightly differently between desktop and mobile devices until Q2 of 2024.
+- Components are expected to display slightly differently between desktop and mobile devices until Q2 of 2024.
-> - The Connections feed web part is planned to be deprecated in Q1 2024.
 > - The News spotlight currently only displays updates from the home site.
 A future update is planned to include updates from organizational news sites.
 | Component                  | Description                 |
 | :------------------- | :------------------- |
 | **Feed**               | The Viva Connections feed delivers updates to the right people at the right time with powerful targeting and scheduling capabilities.
 It's tightly integrated with SharePoint news to display a personalized feed, based on post-level targeting of the groups that employees belong to. <br /><br /> Nestled on its own tab, the feed gives employees a constant stream of organizational and industry news, information from colleagues they frequently collaborate with, insights from their meetings and other information.
 It supports both centralized corporate communication scenarios and democratized news scenarios.
 It's available in the Viva Connections Teams app and can also be used on SharePoint sites using the [Viva Connections feed web part](use-feed-web-part-for-viva-connections.md). <br><br> At the top of connections experience, the News spotlight will cycle through news published to SharePoint news sites from across the organization. |